stccenter/ClassX/README.md

 **Step 3: Modify the .env file**

-Open .env in any text editor and update the placeholder values:

-1. Update the following variables in the .env file as per your set up.
+Open .env in any text editor and update the following variables in the .env file as per your set up.

 DB_USER